Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Training}

-For each training step, a batch of size $B=16$ was sampled, with each of the $B$ samples being a pair of scans (or a single scan plus an augmented variant if this scan did not have a corresponding scan).
-From each pair of scans in the batch, a bag of 512 corresponding tiles were selected at random without replacement.
+For each training step, a batch of size $B=16$ was sampled, where each of the $B$ samples consisted of a pair of WSIs (or a single WSI and an augmented variant if no corresponding WSI was available).
+From each WSI pair in the batch, a bag of 512 corresponding tiles was then randomly selected without replacement.